COMPARISONS

 • Return the sourceSet array to be used by the client library.

-• Serve the optimized images from a global CDN (included in the React Bricks plan).
+• Serve the optimized images from a global CDN (included in all the React Bricks plans).

-The React Bricks library's Image component will serve the best image based on the screen resolution and the browser capability (native lazy loading, WebP support, JavaScript enabled, etc.).
+The React Bricks library's Image component will serve the best image based on the screen resolution and the browser capabilities (native lazy loading, WebP support, JavaScript enabled, etc.).

 Internationalization